huckels15/AC215_BlackKnights/README.md

 We have gathered two datasets:

-The first dataset is from Kaggle (1) and is a dataset of over 50000 images of more than 40 classes of German traffic signs.
-The task associated with this dataset is classifying the datasets, and the preliminary model that we will finetune is Yolo.
-Along with the image data, there is also the shape of the sign as well as the color as features, although these may be ignored in the training process for a pure image classification task.
+The first dataset is from Kaggle (1) and is a dataset of over 500 images of 4 classes of traffic signs.
+The task associated with this dataset is object recognition, and the preliminary model that we will finetune is Yolo.
+Along with the image data, there is also bounding box features that are necessary to finetune Yolov5.

 The second dataset is from Hugging Face (2), and it is a collection of 10015 images of skin that are associated with seven different diagnoses.
 There are also metadata including the sex and age of the patient.
 The classification task is identifying the type of disease given the picture, and a resnet model will be trained on this dataset likely without the features.